Known from:

 Do I have lipedema?

-Because lipedema is a chronic and progressive fat distribution disorder, it is divided into stages and types.
+As lipoedema is a chronic and progressive fat distribution disorder, it is divided into stages and types.

-What are the treatment options for lipedema?
+What treatment options are there for lipedema?

-Do I have
+Do I have lipedema

-Do I have
+Do I have lipedema

-INTEGRATED TREATMENT
+HOLISTIC TREATMENT

 FAQ